4qiz/SPO_RKOT/README.md

 SPO RKOT software project for obtaining information from an Excel report into an MSSQL database.

-Developed at the Hackathon in 3 days by order of the FGYP "GRCHZ"

 ## Team

 - [@4qiz](https://www.github.com/4qiz) (Me) - User Interface